iMoonLab/DeepHypergraph/docs/source/examples/vertex_cls/graph.rst

 Dataset
 ---------------------------

 The Cora dataset (:py:class:`dhg.data.Cora`) is a citation network dataset for vertex classification task.
-More details can be found in this `websit <https://relational.fit.cvut.cz/dataset/CORA>`_.
+More details can be found in this `website <https://relational.fit.cvut.cz/dataset/CORA>`_.

 Results
 ----------------